-Ashley Shires, M.A., is a writer and teacher who helps her clients find healing, creativity and transformation in their lives using tools she has studied and used herself for decades, including writing, yoga and mindfulness practices.
+Ashley Shires, M.A., Registered Psychotherapist, helps her clients find healing, creativity and transformation in their lives using tools she has studied and used herself for decades.

-Ashley has taught classes and workshops at yoga studios, conferences, schools and colleges — for over 20 years, and her writing is published in literary journals and magazines including SF Yoga Magazine, Elephant Journal, The Denver Post and The Rocky Mountain News.
-She loves to travel, ride her bike and spend time in nature.
-She recently participated in Ride for Rights, a trip to Southeast Asia, riding her bicycle from Ho Chi Minh City, Vietnam to Siem Reap, Cambodia, raising money for UN Women projects.
+Ashley has taught classes and workshops at conferences, schools and colleges — for over 20 years, and her writing is published in literary journals and magazines including SF Yoga Magazine, The Denver Post and The Rocky Mountain News.
+Read her essay on the healing power of a writing practice in Elephant Journal here: The Power of a Writing Practice